MizioAnd/PromotionEngine/README.md

 # PromotionEngine
 A simple promotion engine for a checkout process

-Prerequisites: .NET 6 SDK and VS Code.
+Prerequisites: .NET 6.0 SDK C# 10 and Docker (installed using Docker below).

+## How the start of the project was created

 Create new solution,